FAQ / Information

 2.5 How to find an accredited laboratory, certification body or inspection body to perform a particular activity?

-You can access our internet directory for HOKLAS, HKCAS, HKIAS for their respective up-to-date scopes by clicking the links provided above.
+You can click the links below to access our internet directory for HOKLAS, Hong Kong Certification Body Accreditation Scheme (HKCAS), Hong Kong Inspection Body Accreditation Scheme (HKIAS) to find the respective up-to-date scopes.
 You may also download the complete scope of accreditation for HKAS accredited laboratories, HKAS accredited certification bodies and HKAS accredited inspection bodies.
-The file is in Acrobat format and you can use the search function provided by Acrobat for searching accredited organisations for a specific activity.
-The downloading process may take some time because of the large file size.
+The file is in Acrobat format and you can use the search function provided by Acrobat to look for accredited organisations for specific activities.
+Please note that the downloading process may take some time due to the large file size.

 You may approach our MRA partners to check if they can nominate a laboratory accredited by them for the test you required.

 An HOKLAS endorsed test report or certificate is a test report or certificate issued by an HKAS accredited laboratory for reporting the result of an activity accredited under HOKLAS.
-An HOKLAS endorsed report or certificate bears the HOKLAS accreditation symbol on the right hand top corner of its front page.
+An HOKLAS endorsed report or certificate bears the HOKLAS accreditation symbol typically on the right hand top corner of its front page.

 An HKIAS endorsed inspection report or certificate is an inspection report or certificate issued by an HKIAS accredited inspection body for reporting the result of an inspection activity accredited under HKIAS and with the HKIAS accreditation symbol displayed on the right hand top corner of its front page.

-2.10 Why should I ask for an endorsed report?
+2.9 Why should I ask for an endorsed report?

 An endorsed report signifies that the service provided is in accordance with the conditions of accreditation.
 To fully realise the benefit of using an accredited service, always ask for an endorsed report.
 Also, since not all of the services provided by an accredited organisation may fall into its scope of accreditation and an organisation is allowed to issue endorsed report only for the activities that it has been accredited, to ensure that the service you require from the organisation does fall within its scope of accreditation, always ask for an endorsed report.

-2.11 How can customers secure satisfaction with accredited service?
+2.10 How can customers secure satisfaction with accredited service?

 See clause 7 'What can clients do to secure satisfactory service from an accredited organisation?' of HKAS IN004.